stummjr/doc.scrapinghub.com/autoscraping.rst

 |  Fav.Movies: |    Casablanca     |
 +--------------+-------------------+

 Fields are not required to be filled out in all user profiles, except the page we have chosen for our template.
 This condition will make a positional matching on its own to fail, and we will obtain mixed data as a result.
-For example, if a user did not provide the *occupation* and *country*, we will get the favorite books in the *occupation* field, the favorite movies in the *country* field, and nothing in the fields *favorite books* and *favorite movies*.
+For example, if a user did not provide *occupation* and *country*, we would get the favorite books in the *occupation* field, the favorite movies in the *country* field, and nothing in the fields *favorite books* and *favorite movies*.
 We can't mark as required any of the annotations because actually all of them are optional (besides, it would not solve the positional problem anyway).

 Here the template extractors come to help, by adding pattern constraints to the template annotations.
 First, we annotate the entire field row ("Name: Olive", "Gender: Female", etc.) instead of the field value cell ("Olive", "Female", etc.).
 Then, in the template properties, we add *Regular Expression* extractors for each field in the following form: